 Blog Author: Amy Puffenberger

 Arguably one of the biggest movements in education over the last decade is what is more commonly referred to as STEM education.
 It seems that everywhere you turn these days: granting organization initiatives to political platforms, White House campaigns and for-profit and non-profit programs are all talking about the importance of STEM education.
 How does this movement relate to the media arts and does it reflect the current needs of students in K-12 education?
+What happens when you add the letter “A” to STEM?
+It’s about more than simply creating the word STEAM.

 Does art reflect our reality or does our reality reflect our art?